 We have adopted an Insider Trading Compliance Policy applicable to our directors, officers, and employees, and have implemented processes for the Company that we believe are reasonably designed to promote compliance with insider trading laws, rules, and regulations, and the NYSE listing standards.
 Our Insider Trading Compliance Policy prohibits our employees and related persons and entities from trading in securities of the Company and other companies while in possession of material, nonpublic information.
 Our Insider Trading Compliance Policy also prohibits our employees from disclosing material, nonpublic information of the Company, or another publicly traded company, to others who may trade on the basis of that information.
-Additionally, directors and certain officers and employees are subject to routine and non-routine blackout periods during which times trading in our securities is not permitted, as well as pre-clearance procedures to ensure compliance with applicable internal policies.
-The foregoing summary of our Insider Trading Compliance Policy does not purport to be complete and is qualified by reference to our Insider Trading Compliance Policy, a copy of which can be found as Exhibit 19 to our Annual Report on Form 10-K for the fiscal year ended September 30, 2024.
+Additionally, directors and certain officers and employees are subject to routine and nonroutine blackout periods during which times trading in our securities is not permitted, as well as pre-clearance procedures to ensure compliance with applicable internal policies.
+The foregoing summary of our Insider Trading Compliance Policy, a copy of which can be found as Exhibit 19 to our Annual Report on Form 10-K for the fiscal year ended September 30, 2024.